About NY Theory Day:

 Each Theory Day features several (usually 4-5) hour-long presentations by leading theoretical computer scientists about state-of-the-art advances in various areas.
 Some presentations give a survey of the latest advances in some area, while others may concentrate on a particular (often ground-breaking!) result.
 The meeting is free and open to everyone; in particular, students are encouraged to attend.

-Starting in the fall semester of 2018, the Special Focus on Lower Bounds in Computational Complexity began collaborating with Theory Day to make funds available to support travel by speakers—particularly students and postdocs working in complexity—from outside the local geographic area.
+While it was running (2018-2024), the Special Focus on Lower Bounds in Computational Complexity collaborated with NY Theory Day to make funds available to support travel by speakers—particularly students and postdocs working in complexity—from outside the local geographic area.
+You may view the DIMACS calendar of events for details on Theory Days held in collaboration with the Special Focus.